 Who is the TCE Support Programme for?

 The TCE Support Programme is for local area partnerships with safeguarding responsibilities.
-It is designed to provide some extra support so that local areas can review and develop their strategic approach to safeguarding children and young people experiencing extra-familial harm and exploitation, these terms are explained below.
+It is designed to provide some extra support so that local areas can review and develop their strategic approach to safeguarding children and young people facing extra-familial harm and exploitation, these terms are explained below.

 What types of harm are you focusing on?